ActualFrancia/VisionOS-Smart-Home-App/README.md

 ## Overview

-This repository contains a native application prototype designed for the Apple Vision Pro, showcasing the potential of a Smart Home app built on VisionOS.
+This repository contains a work in progress build for a native Smart Home application prototype designed for the Apple Vision Pro, showcasing the potential of a Smart Home app built on VisionOS.
 The project aims to demonstrate an intuitive user interface for controlling smart home devices within the Apple Vision Pro.

 ## Features